Zhm17/UE_ActionAdventure/README.md

 - Goal Mechanism
 	- Objective: Once the player crosses the door and reaches the end goal.
 The game is over.
 	- Details: Display “Thank you for playing.”
 And loop back to the start of the game.

-## Non-requirements

-- We don’t need any menus or splash screens.
-- No need to add sound effects or particle effects.
-- No need to add any other Meshes, Materials, Textures, Sounds, etc.

-## Notes

-A sample project `ECDevTest` base is provided as convenience, but feel free to change anything about it or discard it.
-Just make sure to have instructions in `notes.md` for how to set up and run your project.

-Multiple props have been included as part of the base project inside `./Content/Platformer/`